 Can you imagine living in an apartment for only $37.50 a month?
 Believe it or not, it was possible in 1908!
 Learn more about this incredible deal, and the original name for Adams Morgan - Washington Heights!

-This is a great old ad from The Evening Star on December 13th, 1902.
-It shows a bunch of homes on Kalorama Rd., in what we now call Adams Morgan, then called Washington Heights.
+Take a look back in time to an old ad from The Evening Star from December 13th, 1902.
+It shows a bunch of homes on Kalorama Rd. in what is now Adams Morgan, then called Washington Heights.

 1907 map of Washington Heights, the area which would become Adams Morgan.